jimhigson/oboe.js-website/content/parsers.md

 Oboe.js pros:

 * Finding nodes is pattern-based.
-Unlike SAX, you don't have to maintain state on what you have alredy seen in order to drill down into a JSON document.
+Unlike SAX, you don't have to maintain state on what you have already seen in order to drill down into a JSON document.
 * Oboe's parser provides actual JS objects which can then be used much as you would with a DOM parser.
 In comparison, with SAX you must programmatically infer objects from many callbacks.